sp9051/Biyeco-Backend/replit.md

 ## Overview

-A secure, production-ready backend API for a matrimonial platform built with Node.js, Express, and TypeScript.
-The system implements password + email OTP 2-step authentication with JWT access tokens and rotating refresh tokens stored in Redis.
-It includes a comprehensive profile management system with draft/publish workflow, step-by-step profile wizard, completeness tracking, and privacy controls.
+A secure, production-ready backend API for a matrimonial platform facilitating user and profile management.
+It includes advanced authentication, comprehensive profile management with a draft/publish workflow, completeness tracking, and privacy controls.
+The platform aims to provide a robust foundation for matrimonial services, including real-time chat, notifications, and a flexible subscription system for feature access.

 ## User Preferences